Here's the Latest

 - 2008 - Mineral leasing offered on the Rio Grande National Forest and BLM lands-144,000 acres deferred indefintely because of SLVEC-promoted citizen input.

 - 2011-14 - San Francisco Creek, near Del Norte, CO -Application to Drill (APD) filed with Colorado Oil and Gas Conservation Commission (COGCC) for 5,000 ft exploratory O & G Well by Hughes Oil.
 BLM releases EA in January 2014 giving OK for drilling to proceed under specific guidelines.
-SLVEC to respond to this EA by February 2014.
+SLVEC filed an official legal complaint in an effort to make the drilling comply with findings from an independent study.
+The study recommends sealing the drill bore all the way through any water bearing formations, which could run the entire depth of the proposed well.
+SLVEC asserts the protection of our agricultuarally-based industry by keeping the acquifers contaminent free.

 - 2007-2014, The Sangre de Cristo National Heritage Area (NHA), signed into law by President Obama in March 2009, establishes cultural, historical, and natural resource preservation and protection for the southern three counties within the San Luis Valley.
 The Great Sand Dunes Park and Preserve lands are included within the NHA.
 SLVEC has served for 6 years on the Board which has now finalyzed a Management Plan.